Does Roundup Cause Cancer?

 • 2019:

 A 2019 meta-analysis published in Mutation Research found a 41% increased non-Hodgkin lymphoma cancer risk with high glyphosate exposure.
-They also found that long-term exposure to smaller amounts of glyphosate can increase the risk of other specific types of cancers.
+The authors focused their review on epidemiological research in humans but also considered the evidence from laboratory animals.

 Show More